jadgowen/gowen-memory-game/README.md

 ## Comments

 This Memory Game project leveraged existing css, html, and js resources associated with the project.
+It was also inspired by existing projects and all of the great contributors at sites like StackOverflow, MDN Developer and w3 Schools.

+## Dependencies

+The project references scripts in its css folder and js folder as well as a Google font for the text and a Bootstrap font for the card symbols.